tradle/why-hypercore/README.md

 ### CDN

 Hypercore can be used to build a CDN for distributing files to the edge, and distributing load between the replicas.
 It is static storage friendly.
-Files and databases can be served from static storage, as in CDNs.
+Files and databases can be served from a static storage, as in CDNs.
 Additionally, due to bittorrent-like functionality, it can help CDN to:

-    1. Save bandwidth costs by bandwidth sharing, turning media watchers into uploaders
+1. Saves CDN bandwidth costs by bandwidth sharing, turning media watchers into uploaders

-    2. Can accelerate download as allows to load chunks from multiple peers simultaneously.
+2. Accelerates download as allows to load chunks from multiple peers simultaneously.
 This is especially important for 4K, VR and 3D printing content.

-    3.
-    4. Bridge to [HTTP](https://awesome.datproject.org/dathttpd) for browsers.
+3. Real-time incremental CDN updates.
+Many CDNs take significant time to replace old files.
+And many require the full flush of current files.
+Hypercore can help optimize both with immediate updates and Change Management events.

 Note that Hypercore team still has work to do on efficient editing of large files.
 Editing existing files is inefficient, it currently results in file duplication.
 This is not good for videos and for FUSE-mounted Hyperdrive that has a big database file or a log file that needs to be appended to.